It all started when I joined Reddit a while ago.

 In my main “popular” feed, intermittent fasting weight loss success stories began popping up left and right.
-I quickly took an interest.
+I quickly took interest.

 I began browsing two of my favorite subreddits to this date — r/fasting and r/intermittentfasting pretty quickly.
 While I admired the strength and success of posters, I told myself “I could never do this, I love food too much”!
 And laid the idea to rest.

-Over the past year, I’ve tried so many different things to lose weight.
+The thing is, I’ve tried so many different things to lose weight.

 I started with a discounted personal training package at my gym but didn’t get the results I wanted.

 When I failed at that, I went back and blew more money on a bigger personal training package that also never really worked.

 From there, I began doing Zumba 5 days weekly and it was so fun, but I over-exerted myself, injured my knee and had to quit.

 Next, I watched a few of those Netflix documentaries that make you hate the meat industry, and went vegetarian.